 - FPdc or BPdc: dc on the post (the body of the stitch), either from the front (FP) or from the back (BP).

-Insert the hook into the front loop only and make a double crochet.
+Insert the hook into the front loop only and make a dc.

 Here is what dc flo looks like from the back.
 It leaves the back loops unworked, creating a ridge that you can use to connect another crochet piece or as a decorative design.